 Like a prized heirloom, French women are known to pass down their ‘French ovens’ for generations.
 Even though Americans call them ‘Dutch Ovens’ (like the famous Le Creuset variety), they’re actually made in France and are distinguished by their nonstick enamel layer.
 Exceptionally hardwearing, these all-purpose pots can be used on the stovetop or inside the actual oven.
 Their key characteristics include:

 Why is it so essential when cooking French cuisine?
 Think of beef bourguignon, coq au vin, cassoulet, bouillabaisse and beyond.
 Many classic French dishes require cookware that can accommodate slow cooking (like braising) while still delivering heavy-duty, long-lasting performance.
-That’s what makes the ‘French oven’ an absolute necessity with
+That’s what makes the ‘French oven’ an absolute necessity with plenty of uses.

 Think you’re ready for the big time?
 Channel your inner Frenchie with Made In cookware at your side.